All of us carry demons inside.

 The act of creation can be intensely frustrating and can give birth to some of your darker elements such as impatience, anger, blood-thirsty competitiveness, and self-doubt.
 At the same time, starting a project also allows you to experience feelings of fulfillment and joy.

-For example, as a person who considers myself non-competitive, that assumption has been challenged by the act of writing this blog.
-Thanks to this project, the Shadow within me of ruthless competitiveness has shown its face, allowing me to understand myself more deeply.
+For example, as a person who considers myself non-competitive, that assumption has been challenged by the act of writing for and maintaining this website.
+Thanks to this Soul project, the Shadow within me of ruthless competitiveness has shown its face, allowing me to understand myself more deeply.

 Goethe’s story Faust is, in my opinion, one of the best works featuring the meeting of an ego and his Shadow Self.
 His story details the life of a Professor who becomes so separated and overwhelmed by his Shadow that he comes to the verge of suicide, only to realize that the redemption of the ego is solely possible if the Shadow is redeemed at the same time.